If you’re new to Medicare, have a life change or need to review and adjust your existing plan,

 Part B is also part of Original Medicare.
 It helps pay for services that are medically necessary like doctor office visits, lab services, outpatient surgery, x-rays and preventative care.

-Medicare Advantage plans are private health plans that are approved by and have contracts with Medicare.
+Medicare Advantage plans are private health plans that are approved by, and have contracts with, Medicare.
 You can choose to enroll in a Medicare Advantage plan if you prefer to get your benefits through a private insurance company instead of Original Medicare.
+If you enroll in a Medicare Advantage plan, you can’t drop Part B to avoid paying its monthly premium.
+You must continue to be enrolled in Parts A and B.

 With Medicare Part C plans, you generally are required to use providers that are approved by Medicare, and some of these plans include built-in Part D coverage.